 7. For a good time: South Korea

 With modern infrastructure, efficient public transportation, delicious cuisine, and stunning landscapes, South Korea ranks high on many travelers’ bucket lists.
 But if you like to party, Seoul needs to be the city you visit this year.
 This modern city of nearly 10 million is a nightlife hotspot — and not just at traditional nightclubs.
 There are late-night bars and lounges like The Library, where you can sit back and relax with a book and a good drink until the wee hours, and plenty of LGBTQ-friendly spots.
 The late-night Dongdaemun night market is also a popular stop, especially for some delicious street eats.
 But Seoul shines during the day, as well, with ancient palaces like Gyeongbokgung, temples, markets, skyscrapers, and hip restaurants and bars.
-And, if you’re a K-Pop fan, you’ll be able to indulge your passion at shows, visiting the SMTOWN Museum, and mastering K-Pop dance moves at specialized lessons, and even recording your own K-Pop song in a professional studio.
+And, if you’re a K-Pop fan, you’ll be able to indulge your passion at shows and mastering K-Pop dance moves at specialized lessons, and even recording your own K-Pop song in a professional studio.

 Getting outside the city with the aid of cheap and efficient public transport via buses or the high-speed railway, you can explore the surrounding countryside, like the tranquil Boseong green tea fields, or Jeju, a volcanic island paradise of sandy beaches, waterfalls, and cherry blossoms that’s known as the Hawaii of South Korea.
 You can hike to the top of forest-shrouded peaks in Bukhansan National Park, chow down on traditional bibimbap in Jeonju, and learn more about Korean history by visiting the Demilitarized Zone between North and South Korea.